Getting around by bus

 U2 - Langstone Campus

-The U2 bus makes travel to Langstone Campus simple.
-Buses run frequently throughout the day from Monday to Friday during term time.
+The U2 bus makes travel to Langstone Campus simple, and buses run frequently.
+Please check the timetable for details and service dates.
 The U2 bus doesn't run at weekends, during the academic holidays or on public holidays.

 • Spinnaker Building, Cambridge Road